-All students in the Department of Journalism and Strategic Media are required to develop and maintain an active portfolio of their work.
-Undergraduate students are to begin the portfolio in JRSM 3900 and graduate students are to begin in JRSM 7002.
-Students are to contribute to it in every skills course thereafter.
-The portfolio should contain samples of the student's work from courses and/or professional experiences and should develop as the student builds skills.
-Portfolios will undergo a final, external review while students are enrolled in their capstone courses.
+As an undergraduate student in the Department of Journalism and Strategic Media, you are required to develop and maintain an active portfolio of your work.
+Portfolios begin in JRSM 3900/3905.
+The portfolio should contain samples of coursework and/or professional experiences and should develop as you build skills.
+Portfolios will undergo a final, external review while you are enrolled in your capstone course.

-Students may use any type of web hosting for their portfolios, but it must have an independent and professional URL.
-Students may use any content management system, but students are encouraged to use WordPress, Wix or SquareSpace.
-Students are encouraged to consider purchasing a URL and hosting if they plan to use the portfolio for a long term, but they must keep the portfolio active for six months following graduation from the University of Memphis.
+You may use any type of web hosting for your portfolio, but it must have an independent and professional URL.
+You may use any content management system, but you are encouraged to use WordPress, Wix, or SquareSpace.
+It is also encouraged to purchase a URL if you plan to use the portfolio long term.
+You must keep the portfolio active for six months following graduation from the University of Memphis.

-Students should have a professional email address they plan to use throughout their professional lives, via a common email service, such as Gmail.
+You should have a professional email address you plan to use throughout your professional life, via a common email service, such as Gmail.